HuangStanley050/super-duper-parakeet/content/blog/aws-dynamoDB-p8/index.md

 It is enabled per row, you define a TTL column and put date in there.

 Typically gets deleted after 48 hours.

+DynamDB stream can potentially help recover the item base on events